 Real estate: To use an affidavit to claim real estate:

-Simplified probate for small estates.
+small estates.
 Some small estates qualify for a simplified version of the probate process.
 An estate will qualify for simplified probate if the its value (less mortgages and liens) is less than the total value of:

 After distributing all assets, the person appointed by the court to handle the estate--the personal representative (PR) can close the estate by filing a petition with the court.